saifoufa/Galaxy-Online-1/README.md

 # Galaxy-Online-1
-The Server Source Code :\n
+The Server Source Code :

 Need Help to solve the source code server